Omark4321/Lab8_Starter/README.md

 # Lab8-Starter

-Name: Omar Kurdi
+Omar Kurdi

-Lab Partner: [partner name]
+Lab Partner: None

-GitHub Pages URL: [to be added after deploy]

 ## How are graceful degradation and service workers related?